Sri Vikrama Rajasinha

-Sri Vikrama Rajasinha (Sinhala:ශ්රී වික්රම රාජසිංහ, Tamil:ஸ்ரீ விக்கிரம ராஜசிங்கன் Telugu:శ్రీ విక్రమ రాజసింహ; 1780 – 30 January 1832), born Kannasamy Naidu, was the last of four kings to rule the Kingdom of Kandy in Sri Lanka.
+Sri Vikrama Rajasinha (Sinhala:ශ්රී වික්රම රාජසිංහ, Tamil:ஸ்ரீ விக்கிரம ராஜசிங்கன்; 1780 – 30 January 1832), born Kannasamy Nayak, was the last of four kings to rule the Kingdom of Kandy in Sri Lanka.
 Being crowned king in 1798 with the backing of Pilamathalawe Adikaram, his capture by the British in 1815 effectively concluded the 2,300-year Sinhalese monarchy on the island.
 The Nayak Kings were of Telugu origin and practiced Shaivite Hinduism and were patrons of Theravada Buddhism.
 The Nayak rulers played a huge role in reviving Buddhism in the island.
 They spoke Telugu and Tamil, and used Tamil as the court language in Kandy alongside Sinhala.

-The King was eventually deposed by the British government under the terms of the Kandyan Convention in 1815, ending over 2,300 years of domination by the Sinhalese crown on the island.
+The king was eventually deposed by the British government under the terms of the Kandyan Convention in 1815, ending over 2,300 years of domination by the Sinhalese crown on the island.
 The island was incorporated into the British Empire, and Sri Vikrama Rajasinha was succeeded by George III, as monarch of British Ceylon.

 Early life

 Prior to his coronation in 1798, Sri Vikrama Rajasinha was known as Prince Kannasamy Naidu.
-He was a member of the Madurai Nayak Dynasty and the nephew of Sri Rajadhi Rajasinha.
+He was a member of the Madurai Nayak Dynasty and the nephew and successor of Sri Rajadhi Rajasinha.
 He succeeded his uncle as the King of Kandy in 1798 at the age of eighteen.